abhaymehtre/Mongodb-with-Flask-Web-Application/README.md

 # Web-Application-using-Flask-and-Mongodb

+#### A simple web application that is developed using python using flask service.
+This application gives an idea of using multiple VM's for the code execution and the deployment on different virtual machines.

 ## Commands to setup the mongodb on the machine.
 1. curl -fsSL https://www.mongodb.org/static/pgp/server-4.4.asc | sudo apt-key add -
 2. apt-key list